Analysis | In a speech of historic dishonesty, Trump tried to reinforce his long-planned effort to retain power

 To believe Trump’s presentation of what’s happened since Tuesday night, then, is to have to believe either that all of this alleged fraud happened despite Trump’s “drawing attention” to it or that he was signaling his plan to contest a loss all along.
 One must either think that a president who had evidence of serious violations of federal law somehow failed to prevent those violations from happening, despite overseeing the Justice Department, or think that Trump is simply making excuses.

 It’s important to note that Trump was aided in his efforts to cast doubt on the election results.
 He was aided by a compliant conservative media that willfully amplified his unfounded claims about fraud and Republican officials who declined to rebut them.
-He was aided by Republican legislatures in the states of Michigan, Wisconsin and Pennsylvania, which declined to start counting mail-in ballots before Election Day, necessarily extending the count for days afterward.
+He was aided by Republican legislatures in the states of Michigan, Wisconsin and Pennsylvania, which declined to start counting mail-in ballots before Election Day, thus extending the count for days afterward.

 But this is nonetheless being driven by Trump.
 In his comments on Thursday, he leaned into his long-standing tactic of throwing out every possible allegation he could muster, hoping that the cloud of nonsense itself would convince people that there was something undergirding his position.
 If he makes 1,000 false claims, he needs the public to believe only one.